cusbg/MolArt/docs/README.md

 only when clicked on in the sequence view.

-- ```alwaysLoadPredicted``` (default ```false```) - when set to ```true``` MolArt always connects to SMR and downloads available models; by default, it will query SMR only when no experimental structure is available.
+- ```alwaysLoadPredicted``` (default ```false```) - when set to ```true``` MolArt always connects to ADB (AlphaFold DB) and SMR (SwissProt Model Repository) and downloads available models; by default, it will query ADB and SMR only when no experimental structure is available.

 - ```pdbIds``` (default ```undefined```) - list of PDB IDs and possibly chain IDs (such as ```['1ryp:b', '4r17']```) which are